Infectious Diseases Fellowship at Mount Sinai Morningside and Mount Sinai West

 Our clinical curriculum, based on the American Board of Internal Medicine’s (ABIM) Infectious Diseases certification exam blueprint is designed to augment hands-on supervised patient experiences in the management of general adult infectious diseases, transplant infectious diseases, HIV, viral hepatitis, microbiology, virology, surgical infections, hospital epidemiology, infection prevention, antibiotic stewardship, outpatient parenteral antimicrobial therapy, tropical and emerging infections, drug resistant organisms, infectious diseases epidemiology and public health and travel medicine with lectures and case reviews by faculty.
 Educational objectives and expectations for each rotation are reinforced with Faculty and fellows each rotation.

 First Year – The first year of training is concentrated on core clinical rotations and an introduction to the laboratory and infection prevention.
-Approximately six months are spent on the consultation service, 2 weeks in bone marrow transplant, 2 weeks in solid organ transplant, 4 weeks in infection prevention, 4 weeks in the microbiology laboratory, 2 weeks in the outpatient parenteral antibiotic therapy (OPAT) clinic and antimicrobial stewardship program, 4 weeks in ambulatory general infectious diseases clinic, and 6 weeks dedicated in planning and exploring opportunities for research project suited to each fellow’s career path, with the guidance of senior research faculty and each Fellow’s chosen research mentor(s).
+Approximately seven months are spent on the consultation service, 2 weeks in bone marrow transplant, 2 weeks in solid organ transplant, 4 weeks in infection prevention, 4 weeks in the microbiology laboratory, 4 weeks in outpatient ambulatory general infectious diseases clinic, 2 weeks in the outpatient parenteral antibiotic therapy (OPAT) and antibacterial stewardship program, and 6 weeks dedicated in planning and exploring opportunities for research project suited to each fellow’s career path, with the guidance of senior research faculty and each Fellow’s chosen research mentor(s).
 Fellows also complete on-line training relevant to the conduct of clinical research.
 Fellows spend one half-day per week in the continuity HIV clinic.
 During the first year, each fellow is given both ongoing mentoring and career development guidance and will have formal meetings with senior faculty regarding career development and planning their quality improvement and research/scholarly activities.

 Second Year – During the second year, the emphasis is on building each Fellow’s clinical growth and focus and on conducting their respective research and quality improvement projects, in conjunction with each Fellow’s chosen mentors.
-Approximately four months are spent on the inpatient consult service, two months on transplant service, two months in ambulatory general infectious diseases clinic/electives, and four months conducting research and quality improvement projects. .
+Approximately five months are spent on the inpatient consult service, four months conducting research and quality improvement projects and two months on the transplant service.
 Fellows continue to spend one half-day per week in their continuity HIV clinics.
-Other responsibilities of the 2nd year fellows include didactic teaching for the Internal Medicine Residents at core conferences.
-During the second year, each fellow is given ongoing mentoring and career development guidance, formal meetings with senior faculty regarding career development and implementation of quality improvement and research/scholarly activities with overall goal of presentation at professional conference and/or publication.
+During the second year, each fellow is given ongoing mentoring and career development guidance, formal meetings with senior faculty regarding career development and implementation and will continue

-HIV/AIDS Clinic: Each fellow spends one half-day session per week in the continuity HIV clinic.
-Continuity fellow clinics are based at the Institute for Advance Medicine’s Harlem Health Center-Jack Martin Fund Center Clinic at Mount Sinai Morningside, Peter Krueger Clinic (Downtown), and Samuels Clinic at Mount Sinai West.
+HIV/AIDS Clinic: Each fellow spends one half-day session per week (Tuesday morning) in the continuity HIV clinic.
+Continuity fellow clinics are based at the Institute for Advance Medicine’s Morningside Clinic at Harlem Health Center-Jack Martin Fund Clinic at Mount Sinai Morningside and Samuels Clinic at Mount Sinai West.
 Under the direction of several dedicated HIV ID-trained faculty, each fellow has primary responsibility for the care of a panel of patients with HIV.
 The principles of managing antiretroviral therapy and the prophylaxis and treatment of opportunistic infections are stressed, along with the diagnosis and management of key HIV related comorbidities, including the treatment of viral hepatitis.

-HIV Lecture Series (Monday 12 pm - 1 pm): Fellows are encouraged t attend the twice monthly lectures sponsored by the Institute for Advanced Medicine and the New York State Department of Health AIDS Institute’s Clinical Education Initiative (CEI) geared toward the development of state of the art skills in HIV care and prevention.
+HIV Lecture Series (Monday 12-1 pm): Fellows are encouraged to attend the twice monthly lectures sponsored by the Institute for Advanced Medicine and the New York State Department of Health AIDS Institute’s Clinical Education Initiative (CEI) geared toward the development of state of the art skills in HIV care and prevention.

 Core Lecture Series: The faculty across each site presents an ongoing series of didactic lectures on core topics in Infectious Diseases based on the ABIM Infectious Diseases certification exam blueprint.
 These lectures encompass the wide range of topics and held in two blocks and offered through most of the year.